ShareX/sharex.github.io/docs/image-editor.md

 title: Image Editor
 ---

+## What is the ShareX image editor?

+The ShareX image editor is a built-in screenshot annotation and image editing tool.
+It lets you annotate screenshots, hide sensitive information, crop images, add callouts, insert text, and prepare captures before they are copied, saved, uploaded, or passed to the next after-capture task.

+The editor is commonly used for software tutorials, bug reports, documentation screenshots, support replies, and quick image edits where opening a separate graphics application would be unnecessary.
+Because it is integrated with ShareX capture workflows, you can take a screenshot, mark the important area, redact private details, and continue uploading or saving from the same window.

 ## Legacy image editor

 ShareX uses the modern image editor by default.
 If you prefer the old editor, enable it from **Task settings** -> **Tools** -> **Use legacy image editor**.